h-x-z/LoginSystem/README.md

 # LoginSystem
-Testing a login system with Flask and JWT
+Testing a login system with Flask, JWT and SQLite